ChaoXiao26/CSU-CS314-Spring2021/471654852/preferences.md

 1. __Do you want to have a standing meeting time outside of class?__
    * No preference.
 1. __How often do you think the team will need to meet outside of class?__
-   * Oncce we get assignment that needs some commnuite.
+   * Once we get assignment that needs some commnuite.
 1. __Will you need approval of every team member before making a decision?__
    * Yes, that would be the best.
 1. __What will you do if every team member except one agrees on something?__